katkelemen/FuncProgMorninChallenge/README.md

 - reduce
 - zip

-In this exercise we will only cover map, filter and reduce.
+In this challenge we will only cover map, filter and reduce.
 For more practice I recommend to check out the original source of this repo: http://reactivex.io/learnrx/

 The Array is Javascript's only collection type.
 Map, filter, and reduce are already exists in Javascript as array methods, however we're going to reimplement these functions as a learning exercise.